Vikas1668/Xmeme/README.md

 To run the generated container, use this command - `docker run -p 8080:8081 your_tag_name`.
 This will run the server on 8080 port.
 You can change the ports as per your needs.

+Once the application is running, swagger UI can be accessed from `http://localhost:<port no>/swagger-ui/` (The / at the end is important)

 License -
 While this repository is licensed under APACHE 2.0 license, It is mandatory for users to share the readme.md and License file along with the changes they do in the contents.